-UNIT 1: Hazards and Disasters Students examine hazards and hazard events and analyse the impacts of hazard events.
+UNIT 1: Hazards and Disasters

+Students examine hazards and hazard events and analyse the impacts of hazard events.
 They analyse the nature of hazards and the impacts of hazard events at a range of scales.
-Students explore the nature and effectiveness of specific measures such as prediction and warning programs, community preparedness and land use planning, as well as actions taken after hazards become harmful and destructive tourism on p planning, as well as actions taken after of scales.
-The tourism on penvironment effectiveness tourism.
+Students explore the nature and effectiveness of specific measures such as prediction and warning programs, community preparedness and land use planning, as well as actions taken after hazards become harmful and destructive disasters.
+They analyse and evaluate the nature, purpose and effectiveness of a range of responses to selected hazards and disasters.